StufflyerScripting/StufflyerScripting/README.md

 - **Computer Architecture**: Designing CPUs and low-level systems from scratch.
 - **Rubik’s Cube**: Expert-level solver and simulator developer.
 - **Biotech, Space, and AI**: Especially how they're coded and simulated in virtual environments.
+- **Procedural Terrains**: These are so cool!
+Creating magic terrains with just code!

 ---